 – Employ specific rural zoning outside the Principal Growth Area to limit density and use

-– Establish special overlay districts protect historic settlement communities such as Lebanon, Huger, New Hope, Jack Primus and others.
+– Establish special overlay districts to protect historic settlement communities such as Lebanon, Huger, New Hope, Jack Primus and others

 – Establish dedicated funding for conservation and recreation